GertieGer/BioNetworkClustering/README.rst

 4. Newman
     The 'Divide and conquer' Newamn method.

-We offer these additional options:
+We offer these additional options
 1) Randomized
     Randomizes the order in which Louvain iterates through nodes on
 2) Remerge